Stanford-NavLab/decor/gpu_plan.md

     – Similar runtimes across devices confirm that the torch prototype is dominated by host-driven loops rather than GPU arithmetic throughput.
     • 2025-10-12 update:
     – Attempted `python scripts/benchmark_gpu_deltas.py --device cuda --case 128x8192 --repeats 10`, but torch reports no CUDA support on this workstation.
 Re-run on a CUDA-enabled host and capture an Nsight Systems trace when available.
+    – Triton kernels now exist for correlation updates and per-row deltas; benchmarking pending on GPU hardware.
     – Added a GPU parity test that flips bits via `apply_flip_inplace` to verify caches stay in sync with the CPU reference.
     • Expected bottleneck:
     – The Python double loop (`i`, `j`) launches many tiny tensor operations per flip, forcing the GPU to idle while the host issues kernels and performs index gymnastics.